tektoncd/pipeline/docs/git-resolver.md

 ```

 ## `ResolutionRequest` Status
-`ResolutionRequest.Status.Source` field captures the source where the remote resource came from.
+`ResolutionRequest.Status.RefSource` field captures the source where the remote resource came from.
 It includes the 3 subfields: `url`, `digest` and `entrypoint`.
 - `url`
   - If users choose to use anonymous cloning, the url is just user-provided value for the `url` param in the [SPDX download format](https://spdx.github.io/spdx-spec/package-information/#77-package-download-location-field).
   - If scm api is used, it would be the clone URL of the repo fetched from scm repository service in the [SPDX download format](https://spdx.github.io/spdx-spec/package-information/#77-package-download-location-field).